halfzebra/create-elm-app/README.md

 `npm install create-elm-app -g`

-If you are running Linux OS, you should install it as superuser:
+If you are running Linux OS, you should install it as the superuser:

 `sudo npm install create-elm-app -g`